jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->Currently most protected from current variants by 2023 boosters are: 1,928,393 people, who received their 2023 booster dose on or before Nov 27 2024.
+>Currently most protected from current variants by 2024 boosters are: 1,085,127 people, who received their 2023 booster dose on or before Dec 04 2024.
->This represents 16.48 percent of the population of Ohio.
+>This represents 9.27 percent of the population of Ohio.

 ### Archival: Raw Data
 **These figures cannot be updated as Ohio Dept. of Health is now only reporting case data by week and not the daily case data.**